 View Free school meals in Scottish primary schools in a full screen map

 The raw data can be found here.
-Note that free school meals data is missing for just over 300 schools, either because the numbers of pupils registered was so slow that publication of data could lead to the identification of individuals, because the school does not provide meals, or because data is not reported by the school.
+Note that free school meals data is missing for just over 300 schools, either because the numbers of pupils registered was so low that publication of data could lead to the identification of individuals, because the school does not provide meals, or because data is not reported by the school.

 Also note that placement of markers is based on postcodes, and so may not be particularly accurate.

 The data was obtained by scraping the data from over 3,000 pages on the Education Scotland website, using Scraperwiki (you can see the scraper here).
-As the page for each school had its own URL based on the school’s ID, the scraper had to generate URLs for each school from a list of codes obtained by Jennifer O’Mahoney of The Scotsman.
+As the page for each school had its own URL based on the school’s ID, the scraper had to generate URLs for each school from a list of codes obtained by Jennifer O’Mahony of The Scotsman.
 You can read more about this process and how it can also be done using Google Refine on the Online Journalism Blog.

 Initial visualisations using the free online mapping service batchgeo placed some of the markers in England or Europe, so Google Refine was used to fetch latitude and longitude data for each postcode.
 (Instructions on how to do this can also be found on OJB here and here).